yunsungkim0908/stochasticgrade/README.md

 Results are stored under the `results/clusters` directory for the `qid`.

-## Grading Parameters
+## Tips on Setting the Grading Parameters

 The default parameters we've suggested tend to work well with a variety of problems.
 However, StochasticGrade provides the flexibility to customize parameters as is best fit for your problem.
 Here are some recommendations for grading:
-- If your problem does not produce a scalar output, adjust the `--dtype` argument accordingly.
+- `dtype`: `If your problem does not produce a scalar output, adjust the `--dtype` argument accordingly.
-- If you cannot afford to sample 409.6k student samples, adjust the `--max_n` parameter.
+- `min_n`/`max_n`: If you cannot afford to sample 409.6k student samples, adjust the `--max_n` parameter.
 Similarly, adjust the `--min_n` parameter to adjust the minimum number of samples.
-- Adjust `--n_scale_factor` to change the number of grading steps in the algorithm.
+- `n_scale_factor`: Adjust `--n_scale_factor` to change the number of grading steps in the algorithm.
 A larger factor leads StochasticGrade to have fewer steps; a smaller factors leads StochasticGrade to have more steps.
-- For a quick, computationally efficient evaluation, it may be best to use `--scorer=TScorer` or `--scorer=MSDScorer`.
+- `scorer`: Disparity function (scoring/comparison method).
+For a quick, computationally efficient evaluation, it may be best to use `--scorer=TScorer` or `--scorer=MSDScorer`.
 For a more accurate, thorough evaluation, it may be best to use `--scorer=AndersonDarlingScorer` (default) or `--scorer=WassersteinScorer`.
+Refer to Section 2.3 or Figure 3 for more information.
-- If you decide that you would like to change the false rejection rate of correct programs, adjust the `--frr` parameter in `stochastic_grade.py`.
+- `frr`:  The false rejection rate for the problem.
+Default is 0.01.
+If you decide that you would like to change the false rejection rate of correct programs, adjust the `--frr` parameter in `stochastic_grade.py`.
+Increasing the false rejection rate decreases runtime and accuracy for correct programs, and likely increases accuracy for incorrect programs.

 ## Troubleshooting